-CMC puts tents back up as number of COVID-19 patients increase dramatically
+CMC puts triage tents back up as number of COVID-19 patients increase dramatically

 CONWAY, S.C.
 (WMBF) – The COVID-19 tents at Conway Medical Center are going back up.